-Each private school has a unique personality, as well as its own procedures and requirements that enrolled families must follow.
-(Keep in mind that some procedures are mandated by the state, while others are at the discretion of the school.)
+Each homeschool Umbrella school has a unique personality, as well as its own procedures and requirements that enrolled families must follow.
+(Keep in mind that homeschool Umbrella schools are private schools, and some procedures are mandated by the state, while others are at the discretion of the school.)
 Some factors you may want to take into consideration when selecting a private school with a homeschooling option include:

-Curriculum – Some schools require a certain curriculum, while others let you select materials yourself.
+Curriculum – Some homeschool Umbrella schools require a certain curriculum, while others let you select materials yourself.
 Do you feel stifled?
 Left hanging?
 Just right?

 Educational Freedom – Are there certain courses you must teach and, if so, are these courses you believe will enhance your children’s education?